top of page

 9) Can you tell me the status of my application?

 Unfortunately, no. We realize that’s a crappy answer, but it is the honest one.
 We often get a whole bunch of applications at once, and we’re just not able to provide status updates to everyone along the way.
 The reality of our lives is that we are busy cleaning puppy poop out of our hair, chauffeuring dogs to the vet, clipping toenails, bottle feeding babies around the clock, running across the state to spring dogs from the shelter or a myriad of other doggy care chores, and checking individual application statuses falls by the wayside.
 This can also be a complicated question since we are going through several applications at once.
 We might love your application, but we’re already in the adoption process with another potential adopter.
 As crazy as it sounds, this could take several days to a week or more due to the scheduling of meet and greets, home visits, etc. only to get to the end of the process and the adoption just doesn’t work out, in which case we go back to our stack of applications and start all over again.
-So you see, with so many variables with adoptions, it is hard to give definitive application updates.
+With so many variables with adoptions, it is hard to give definitive application updates.
 If everything works out, then the dog’s foster family will reach out to schedule a meet and greet.
-If you don’t hear from anyone within two weeks of submitting an application, then it just didn’t work out this time.
+As soon as a dog is adopted, we remove it from Petfinder.
+So if you notice that the dog you had your eye on is no longer listed as adoptable on our website/Petfinder then it just didn't work out this time.
 Please, please, please don’t take this personally.
 Again, we often receive more than one application for a dog, and it may just be a matter of timing, so don’t be shy to apply again in the future.
 We always have great new dogs coming through our rescue that would love a home just like yours.

 10) I have applied to adopt from you previously, can you just use that old application for a new dog?